Matayapee/Matayapee/README.md

 - 👋 Hi, I’m @Matayapee
 - 👀 I’m interested in ...python
 - 🌱 I’m currently learning ...datascience
-- 💞️ I’m looking to collaborate on ...new friends
+- 💞️ I’m looking forward to collaborate with my fellow programmers
 - 📫 How to reach me ...

 <!---